 - Powdered sugar

-- Unsalted butter – The butter needs to be chilled, so don’t take it out of the refrigerator until you’re ready to use it.
+- Unsalted butter – The butter needs to be cold, so don’t take it out of the refrigerator until you’re ready to use it.

 - Vanilla extract

 - Unsalted butter – The butter for the filling should be room temperature, which allows it to whip up into a smooth, creamy filling.